 What AVID Is Not

 - AVID is not an at risk program.
-It is designed to support students who would otherwise may not have the oppprtunity to attend and graduate from college.
+The class is designed to support students in building their academic skills as they prepare for college.

 - AVID is not for students who don't do any of their homework.